 - Adult Student Center provides space, resources and programs for adult students at IU Southeast.

-- Personal Counseling Center offers professionally trained counselors for full and part time students at no fee.
+- Counseling and Psychological Services offers professionally trained counselors for full and part time students at no fee.

 - Scholarship Search is an online resource for exploring scholarship opportunities for IU Southeast students.
 Students can filter results by academic load, status, GPA, state and ethnicity.